The Large-Scale Structure of Entanglement in Quantum Many-body Systems

 \end{theorem} \Cref{prop:stable-type,thm:stable-bipartite} show that the entanglement properties of a sector listed in \cref{tab:types} are insensitive to finite perturbations consisting of either changing the bipartition in a finite way.
 Moreover, these entanglement properties are, by definition, not affected by quantum channels acting on any finite region.
 We may, therefore, say that they characterize the bipartite large-scale structure of entanglement of a many-body system.
 In the remainder, we explore these properties in one and two spatial dimensions.

 The operational tasks associated with the type classification currently crucially rely on Haag duality, which must be verified in concrete models because there is no general argument that shows Haag duality in spin systems, or be replaced by a suitably weakened version as, for example, in the context of topological order \cite{ogata_derivation_2022}.
-An important open question, therefore, is: \begin{question} Can Haag duality fail in ground states of locally interacting spin systems?
-If so, what operational significance does the failure of Haag duality have for a pure ground state?\footnote{As noted in the context of \cref{thm:only factors matter}, Haag duality does not fail in an arbitrary sense for pure ground states as a bipartition $\Gamma = A\cup A^{c}$ necessarily leads to an irreducible subfactor inclusion, i.e., $\M_{A}\subseteq\M_{A^{c}}'$, such that $\M_{A}'\cap\M_{A^{c}}'=\CC$.} \end{question}
+An important open question, therefore, is: \begin{question} Can Haag duality fail in ground states of locally interacting spin systems for simply connected regions?
+If so, what operational significance does the failure of Haag duality have for operational entanglement properties of pure ground state? \end{question} As noted in the context of \cref{thm:only factors matter}, Haag duality does not fail in an arbitrary sense for pure ground states as a bipartition $\Gamma = A\cup A^{c}$ necessarily leads to an irreducible subfactor inclusion, i.e., $\M_{A}\subseteq\M_{A^{c}}'$, such that $\M_{A}'\cap\M_{A^{c}}'=\CC$.

+It is known that Haag duality fails for \emph{disconnected} subsystems consisting of two spatially separated infinite cones in two-dimensional topologically ordered systems due to the existence of ribbon operators connecting anyons that can be deformed freely \cite{naaijkensLocalizedEndomorphismsKitaevs2011,naaijkensAnyonsInfiniteQuantum2012,fiedlerHaagDualityKitaevs2015}.
+In \cite{fiedlerJonesIndexSecret2017}, the authors relate this observation to secret sharing schemes arising in topologically ordered systems in terms of a \emph{tripartition} of the lattice.
+The authors further discuss an operational interpretation of the index of finite-index subfactor inclusions $\N \subset\M$ in terms of the amount of information that can be accessed from $\M$ as compared to $\N$, see also \cite{gaoRelativeEntropyNeumann2020}.
+However, both interpretations do not directly lend an operational interpretation to the failure of Haag duality in terms of bipartite entanglement theory for observers associated with subsystems $A$ and $A^c$, where, in general, we cannot associate a physical system with the factor $\M_A'$ that strictly contains $\M_{A^c}$.